Ultimanecat/DefectRepairing/tool/README.md

 ```
     python3 run.py Chart 1 Patch1
 ```
-Some intermediate result will be stored in your disk, be sure you have adequete disk space.
+Some intermediate result will be stored in your disk, make sure you have enough disk space available.
 The patch must have been stored in `../patches` in unidiff format before running.